Zariem/Apto/README.md

 * Moderation action:
   * Temporary banning and unbanning (done)
 * Cuteness overload:
   * Awesome art: added! (over 30 Aptomojis!
 All super cute!
 Must check out!
-Praise Puppetker and Sakurartsy for drawing them!)
+Praise Puppetker and Sakurartsy for drawing them and lLyxander for voicing them!)

 <h4 align="center">🔸 PLANNED FEATURES (There just was not enough time.) 🔸</h4>
 <br>